Quick facts

 The ten most dangerous states for driving:

 Reviews.com compiled a list of the most dangerous states for driving using data from the National Highway Traffic Safety Administration and from analysis by the Insurance Institute for Highway Safety.
-There were a total of 36,560 deaths as a result of motor vehicle crashes in the U.S. in 2018, the year these figures cover.
-States are ranked by 2018 fatalities per 100 million vehicle travel miles.
-The data was released in 2019.
+There were a total of 36,835 deaths as a result of motor vehicle crashes in the U.S. in 2018 (final), the baseline year many of these state rates reflect.
+Nationally, NHTSA’s early estimate for 2023 is about 40,990 deaths and a fatality rate near 1.26 per 100 million miles, with additional declines indicated in early 2024.

 Take a look at how your state compares, and always drive safely.

-[ Read: The Best Car Insurance Companies for 2020 ]
+[ Read: The Best Car Insurance Companies ]

 #50.
 Massachusetts